1 |

 contrary to established fact, or of being incoherent, or more

-incoherent (and implausible) than any alternative theory or
+incoherent (and implausible) than any alternative theory or idea.

-idea.
-The Book of Fundamentals determines our ultimate denominational
+The Book of Fundamentals determines our ultimate

-objectives, and whatever reasonable theoretical means are
+whatever reasonable theoretical means are best to attain these have been

-Instruments, or may be adopted instead.
-The theories and ideas
+adopted in the Book of Instruments, or may be adopted instead.

-in that book have no independent value.
-The importance of the
+The theories and ideas in that book have no independent value.

-Book of Instruments is therefore mostly relative in that there
+The importance of the Book of Instruments is therefore mostly relative in

-may be other, better or more correct means to arrive at the
+that there may be other, better or more correct means to arrive at the

 Model's central destination.